and Eurasia (EE) Regional Opportunities

 The Program supports research experiences for students, dissertation enhancement, and workshops and short-term planning visits to develop new collaborations.

-With the exception of special ISE program activities and EE regional funding opportunities (see below),
+With the exception of special OISE program activities and EE regional funding opportunities (see below),

 all international collaborative research proposals should be submitted